Vyral/base-template/_posts/2024-11-08-how-early-should-i-prepare-my-home-before-selling.md

 {% include pullquote.html %}

-Now that we're in November and entering the holiday season, it's the ideal time to begin thinking about selling your house.
-I can't tell you how many times I've visited a seller's home, and they weren't ready to put up the sign the next day.
+Now that we’re in November and entering the holiday season, it’s the ideal time to begin thinking about selling your house.
+I can’t tell you how many times I’ve visited a seller’s home, and they weren’t ready to put up the sign the next day.
 There is always a honey-do list of minor repairs waiting to be addressed.

 This might include things like: